 The most recent series, which was issued in 2016, excluding the Rp 75,000 bill, features national heroes once again.

-5. Transactions often run into the millions.
+5. Transactions in Indonesian currency commonly run into the millions.

 Understanding Indonesian Rupiah Exchange Rates

-Sending Money to Indonesia
+Sending money to Indonesia

 Remitly makes international money transfers faster, easier, more transparent, and more affordable.
-Since 2011, over 5 million people have used our secure mobile app to send money with peace of mind.
+Since 2011, over 5 million people have used our mobile app to send money with peace of mind.

 - How to Send Money Safely to Bank Rakyat in Indonesia in 5 Easy Steps